sarasanalytics-com/cursor-edm-qa-framework/README.md

 3. Save QA report to `/qa/QA Results/`
 4. Generate PR description
 5. Give you the command to create PR
+6. If Github CLI missing, Cursor will try to install and then raise PR.
+7. It will also give manual commands in case user wants to put themselves or in case of any issue

 ## 📊 QA Checks Included